 Department for Work and Pensions (DWP) face to face interviews

-Face-to-face assessments for all sickness and disability benefits will be suspended for the next three months.
+Face-to-face assessments for all sickness and disability benefits are temporarily suspended but this will be kept under review.

 This affects claimants of Personal Independence Payment (PIP), those on Employment and Support Allowance (ESA) and some on Universal Credit, and recipients of Industrial Injuries Disablement Benefit.